-Merry Christmas to me!
+Have you ever had a quilt accepted by the Modern Quilt Guild to be shown at Quiltcon?
 Really, getting the email saying that my quilt was accepted to QuiltCon in February 2015 was like opening the first gift of Christmas.
-I'm pretty sure that I'm not going to get a better one tomorrow.
-(I'm Mrs. Claus.
+I’m pretty sure that I’m not going to get a better one tomorrow.
+(I’m Mrs. Claus.
 I know all the gifts, lol)

 When I made it, I was playing around with 60 degree diamonds, and seeing what would happen if I improv pieced strips on the sides.
 For these blocks, I pieced strips of Modern Eclectic from Blend Fabrics on two sides of the diamonds and then put Kona Coal on the opposite sides.
 Putting 4 of my new diamond blocks together made a star that kind of looks like a cat’s eye marble to me.
 That’s what gave me the idea for the name ‘Starry Eyed.’